 Windows Narrator is a basic screen-reading program, offering speech feedback for all menus and dialog boxes, Windows Explorer and Notepad but will not speak out whole Word documents or web pages.
 There are, however, a number of text to speech programs available any selected text to be spoken back to the user.

-Go to ‘System Preferences’ and select ‘Universal Access’.
+Go to ‘System Preferences’ and select ‘Accessibility’.
 From here you can turn on the text to speech function.

 You can control the size of the text and change fonts if you wish.
 Here’s how…